 This course presents a connected introduction to probability and statistics using statistical inference as its theme.
-The course covers distribution of measurements, probability distributions, the binomial and normal probability distribution, estimation, and tests of hypotheses.
+The course covers descriptive statistics, probability distributions including the binomial and normal distributions, confidence intervals and hypothesis tests, and linear regression and correlation with an emphasis on statistical inference.
 A graphing calculator may be required.
 Prerequisite: MATH 099 with a grade of C or higher or equivalent math placement score.